Sustainability

 We’ve partnered with Zest to increase our electric vehicle charging bays from 6 to 8 and these can be found along row 24 on the -2 level of the car park.

-In addition to our life cycle management plan where we identify plant, machinery and other building infrastructure that may need replacing over the next 10 years, and from that determine the most cost effective and environmentally solution to adopt, we are also developing an ‘asset sustainability plan’ that considers every aspect of the Centre’s operations and business to ensure that future decisions are inherently sustainable.
+In addition to our life cycle management plan where we identify plant, machinery and other building infrastructure that may need replacing over the next 10 years, and from that determine the most cost effective and environmentally solution to adopt, we have also developed an ‘asset sustainability plan’ that considers every aspect of the Centre’s operations and business to ensure that future decisions are inherently sustainable.

 Energy Performance Certificates (EPCs) tell how energy efficient a building is and give it a rating from A (very efficient) to G (inefficient).
 We hold EPCs for all our let space and are working with our tenants to improve the ratings and with them the environmental performance of the Centre.